 The program performance measure will be based on a monthly and quarterly review of crash data and statistics entered into MCMIS.
-The Program Manager will assess and provide input to MCSAP officers if data is omitted or not being uploaded.
-Additionally, the manager will make suggestions in case there is a need to make personnel adjustments to cover specific corridors due to excess of crash activity in specific regions of the District.
-Also, MPD will make an effort to keep an accurate record of escorts and hours off MCSAP duty.
+The MCSU Sergeant will assess and provide input to MCSAP officers if data is omitted or not being uploaded.
+Additionally, the grant manager will make suggestions in case there is a need to make personnel adjustments to cover specific corridors due to excess of crash activity in specific regions of the District.
+Further, MPD will continue to monitor the hours the Unit is off MCSAP duty.